MyCollab/mycollab/README.md

 ## System Requirements
 MyCollab requires a running Java Runtime Environment (7 or greater), Java command should be presented in PATH environment and MySQL (InnoDB support recommended).

-* Java Runtime Environment 7+: MyCollab could run when any JVM compatible platform such as Oracle JRE or OpenJDK.
+* Java Runtime Environment 8+: MyCollab could run when any JVM compatible platform such as Oracle JRE or OpenJDK.
 * MySQL database, version 5.5+: the higher version is recommended
 * 1 GB RAM minimum, 2 GB RAM recommended

 ## Installation

-The current MyCollab version is 5.3.4 released on 24th June, 2016.
-This branch focuses in reporting, customize options for on-demand edition.
+The current MyCollab version is 5.4.0 released on 28th July, 2016.
+This branch focuses in mobile, customize options for on-demand edition.

 1. Download MyCollab binary - https://www.mycollab.com/self-hosted/
 2. Follow installation guideline at https://community.mycollab.com/docs/hosting-mycollab-on-your-own-server/installing-mycollab/